 If your employee refuses to attend the IME, you are then likely to have the right to terminate the employee for failure to follow a reasonable direction.
 However, it is important that you carry out this process correctly to minimise the risk of a claim by the employee for unfair or unlawful termination.
 We strongly recommend that we guide you through this process.

 How long should you wait before making inquiries about the employee’s medical condition?

-That said, you are likely to have already made a number of inquiries well prior to this time, for example, requiring a medical certificate from the employee, and reaching out to them on a personal basis to see what is happening and how/if you can assist.
+That said, you are likely to have already made a number of inquiries well before this time, for example, requiring a medical certificate from the employee, and reaching out to them on a personal basis to see what is happening and how/if you can assist.

 Termination of employment

 You can only properly terminate an employee for a valid and lawful reason.
-If you do you follow the correct procedure, or terminate someone for an invalid or unlawful reason, then you will need to pay compensation and may be subject to penalties.
+If you do not follow the correct procedure or terminate someone for an invalid or unlawful reason, then you will need to pay compensation and may be subject to penalties.